seanhig/spa-stack/README.md

 - Apache Flink / Iceberg integration for near real-time Serde based Data Lake updates
 - Containerization and Orchestration

-> It also provides scaffolding and example code to bootstrap real world initiatives, and serves as a set of notes for what are a lot of complex moving parts - ever evolving and changing.

 ## Setup

-To make use of the `spa-stack`, at a minimum, the `MySQL` and `PostgreSQL` tables from the [Flink-Stack Streaming ETL to Iceberg Example](https://github.com/seanhig/flink-stack/tree/main/examples/streaming-etl-to-iceberg) must exist.

-The following stacks are recommended for exploring the codebase:
+The following stacks are recommended for attempting to run the `spa-stack`:

 1. [database-stack](https://github.com/seanhig/database-stack) which also provides the `kafka-stack`.
 2. [flink-stack](https://github.com/seanhig/flink-stack) which includes the `streaming etl` general store example shown in the diagram.